 After a career in newspapers, I returned to Savannah with the opportunity to spend time on a university campus by chairing the department training the next generation of students interested in careers in journalism and mass communications.
 These days I am retired; I spend a lot of time volunteering in my community — and writing.

 I am sharing some of my memoir stories in this blog, plus other musings from my life.
-I left Savannah for decades and now I am back, coming full circle.
+I left Savannah for decades and now I am back, having come full circle.